Arxos0012/Morehouse-College-Research-Summer-2017-Larvae/explanation.md

 ![](res/variance2.png)

-Looking at the definition of mean, it is clean that mean is merely the quotient of the summation of a given set of numbers over that set's size (or length).
+Looking at the definition of mean, it is clear that mean is merely the quotient of the summation of a given set of numbers over that set's size (or length).
 After constructing and analyzing my thought experiment, I realized that the summation of the equation can be represented as a _"ß-like"_ value, which would